OCA/account-analytic/procurement_analytic/README.rst

 Procurement Analytic
 ====================

 This module adds account analytic field in procurements.
+This field can be used for propagating this data to the generated objects, like purchase orders or manufacturing orders.

 Configuration
 =============